 About Leamington, Ontario

-The town of Leamington, Ontario, is located deep in Southwest Ontario about an hour southeast of the city of Windsor.
+The town of Leamington, Ontario, is located deep in Windsor-Essex County about an hour southeast of the city of Windsor.
 Leamington is on the 42nd parallel, which marks the southernmost point in Canada and is about the same latitude as northern California, Rome, Italy, and Barcelona, Spain.

 This region of Canada is known for its long summers, moderate winters, and vast stretches of fertile farmland and marshland, making it one of the best destinations for birders.